jonnonz1/nz-statute-book/acts/public/1908/incorporated-societies-act-1908.md

   (b) signed by at least 3 members of the society; and (c) delivered to the Registrar accompanied by a certificate by an officer of the society or a solicitor certifying that the alteration has been made in accordance with the rules.
 (3) The Registrar, if satisfied that the alteration has been duly made, and that the rules as so altered conform in all respects to this Act, shall register the alteration in like manner as in the case of the original rules, and the said alteration shall thereupon take effect according to the tenor thereof.
 Such registration shall be conclusive evidence that all conditions precedent to the making of the alteration, or to the registration thereof, have been duly fulfilled.
-(3A) Notwithstanding anything in subsection (3) of this section, the High Court, on an application made to it by any member of the society, may in its discretion, if it is satisfied that any such condition as aforesaid has not been duly fulfilled, declare the alteration to be void in whole or in part, and order that the registration be cancelled in whole or in part, and may by the order give such directions and make such provisions as seem just in the circumstances of the case.
-On the delivery to the Registrar of a sealed copy of the court's order he shall forthwith amend the register accordingly.
+(3A) Notwithstanding anything in subsection (3), the Supreme Court, on an application made to it by any member of the society, may in its discretion, if it is satisfied that any such condition as aforesaid has not been duly fulfilled, declare the alteration to be void in whole or in part, and order that the registration be cancelled in whole or in part, and may by the order give such directions and make such provisions as seem just in the circumstances of the case.
+On the delivery to the Registrar of a sealed copy of the court’s order he or she shall forthwith amend the register accordingly.
 (4) No alteration in the objects of a society shall be registered unless the Registrar is satisfied either that the alteration is not of such a nature as to prejudicially affect any existing creditor of the society, or that all creditors who may be so affected consent to the alteration.
-(5) In the case of any alteration of the name of a society the Registrar may, in his discretion, refuse to register the alteration until the making thereof has been publicly advertised in such manner as the Registrar thinks fit.
+(5) In the case of any alteration of the name of a society the Registrar may, in his or her discretion, refuse to register the alteration until the making thereof has been publicly advertised in such manner as the Registrar thinks fit.

 ### 22 Register of members
 (1) Every society must keep a register of its members.
 (2) The register must contain the names and addresses of the members, and the dates when they became members.
 (3) Every society must, on request by the Registrar, send to the Registrar a list of the names and addresses of its members, accompanied by a certificate by an officer of the society certifying that the list is correct.

-### 23 Annual financial statement
+### 23 Society to deliver annual financial statement to Registrar
-(1) Every society shall deliver annually to the Registrar, in such form and at such time as he requires, a statement containing the following particulars:
+(1) Every society shall deliver annually to the Registrar, in such form and at such time as he or she requires, a statement containing the following particulars:
-  (a) the income and expenditure of the society during the society's last financial year:
+  (a) the income and expenditure of the society during the society’s last financial year:
   (b) the assets and liabilities of the society at the close of the said year:
   (c) all mortgages, charges, and securities of any description affecting any of the property of the society at the close of the said year.
-(2) The said statement shall be accompanied by a certificate signed by some officer of the society to the effect that the statement has been submitted to, and approved by, the members of the society at a general meeting.
+(2) The said statement shall be accompanied by a certificate signed by some officer of the society to the effect that the statement has been submitted to and approved by the members of the society at a general meeting.
 (3) If any default is made by a society in the observance of the provisions of this section, every officer of the society shall be liable to a fine not exceeding 1 shilling for every day during which the default continues.
 (4) Nothing in this section applies to a society that is— (a) an FMC reporting entity (as defined in section 451 of the Financial Markets Conduct Act 2013) or a person that is subject to section 55 of the Financial Reporting Act 2013; or